kennybix/Remix/README.md

-# LLM-Enhanced SQL Query Assistant
+# ReMix: LLM-Enhanced SQL Query Assistant

 An intuitive tool for querying and interacting with local datasets (CSV, Excel, JSON), powered by a Large Language Model (LLM) to assist in SQL query generation, fixing, and execution.
 This lightweight application combines simplicity with AI-driven capabilities to make data querying more accessible and efficient.